Close

 Best Time To Visit Thailand

-The most popular time for a holiday in Thailand is during the dry season, from November to February, when the weather is warm and rainfall is minimal.
-During the wet season, between July and October, Northern Thailand experiences a lot of rain, while the south of the country sees lighter showers and the highest temperatures of the year.
+The most popular time for a package holiday in Thailand is the dry season from November to February, with warm weather and minimal rainfall.
+During the wet season between July and October, northern Thailand experiences a lot of rain, while the south sees lighter showers and the highest temperatures of the year.

 JAN